 - That’s it, you can start using face recognition door access everywhere

 Anti-Spoofing Protection Against Photo and Video Access Attempts

 Swiftlane comes built in with security against photos and videos.
 SwiftReaders check the 2D and 3D depth data of a face, as well as several other factors.
 The Swiftlane deep learning algorithms checks against this data and prevent’s people from getting in by holding a photo of a person

 Cost Effective Access Control System

 Unlike most facial recognition access companies in the market that cost upwards of $10,000 per reader, Swiftlane is far more affordable and a Swiftlane system costs the same price as installing a key card based system.

 Enable High Security For Every Building

-- SwiftReaders perform 2D and 3D check against the face, to ensure that it’s a real person
+SwiftReaders perform 2D and 3D check against the face, to ensure appropriate authorization.

 Cloud-Based Access Control

 Swiftlane is a complete cloud-based access control system.
 This means you can manage access for users easily from anywhere, from your browser or phone, and more: